ninjah187/DotNetNinja/readme.md

 # DotNetNinja

 ## Tools and utilities used in my day-to-day work.
+## These tools are emerging from my love towards simplicity, work automation and clean APIs.

 ### DotNetNinja.NotifyPropertyChanged:
 Library giving access to abstract class PropertyChangedNotifier which implements INotifyPropertyChanged and provides convenient mechanisms for notifying properties change.
 The mechanisms are type-safe and allow using IntelliSense.